A Brief History of the Upwey Ferntree Gully Baseball Club

 In 1978 some ex “A” Grade players, who were now playing with the club, applied, through the committee, to the Victorian Baseball Association for admission into Division Three for Season 1977/1978.
 These players won that premiership and the next year were promoted to Division Two.

-The club became a power in Division two but were unable to secure that premiership needed to get into Division One (The Holy Grail).
+The club became a power in Division Two but were unable to secure that all important premiership needed to get into Division One (The Holy Grail).
 After loosing a double chance at the title in 1982, the committee decided that the only way to be successful was to “home grow” our own players much the same way local rivals Waverley had done some years before.

 Club Theme Song